The best Black Friday air fryer deals that are anything but hot air

 Last year’s Black Friday air fryer deals will provide a good indication of what you can expect for this year’s event.

-Tefal’s actifry genius (£219, Currys.co.uk) was reduced to £99, for example.
-The appliance featured in our review of the best air fryers, with our writer noting it’s great for those wanting “new mealtime inspiration” and “fantastic-tasting food every time with minimal effort”.
+Tefal’s Actifry Genius (£219, Currys.co.uk) was reduced to £99, for example.
+The appliance featured in our review of the best air fryers, with our writer noting that it’s great for those wanting “new mealtime inspiration” and “fantastic-tasting food every time with minimal effort”.

 Argos also delivered some seriously impressive air fryer deals last year.
 The retailer reduced the price of the Ninja Foodi 7.5l multi pressure cooker air fryer dehydrator (£230, Argos.co.uk) from £229.99 to just £178.99.